Ralph-Francesconi007/Tic-Tac-Toe/README.md

 # Technologies Used for Tic Tac Toe

-1. Ajax
+1. *Ajax*
-2. Jquery
+2. *Jquery*
-3. Bootstrap
+3. *Bootstrap*
-4. Javascript
+4. *Javascript*
-5. HTML
+5. *HTML*
-6. CSS
+6. *CSS*
-7. cURL
+7. *cURL*

+# Unsolved Problems
+- I want the user to be able to pick up off of a saved game and continue playing.
+- I want to allow the user to be able to play against an AI
+- I want the styling of the game board to pop and become more engaging in future edits.

 # User Stories